balthazarneveu/monocular_pose_and_forces_estimation/README.md

 #### Known limitations
 There are still many missing points:
 - We do not minimize the 2D reprojection error while performing Inverse Kinematics
-- :muscle:  Many attempts have been made in order to reproduce the dynamics optimizer in order to recover the torques (shoulder and elbow).
-This is part of an extra notebook.
+- Many attempts have been made in order to reproduce the dynamics optimizer in order to recover the torques (shoulder and elbow).
+This is part of the extra notebook but so far clean torques cannot be retrieved properly from videos.

 -----